cwgieselman/sps/README.md

 Saint Paul Stylee
 ========

-This repo tracks development of the promotional website for the 311 Trinute Band [Saint Paul Stylee](https://www.saintpaulstylee.com/).
+This repo tracks development of the promotional website for the 311 Tribute Band [Saint Paul Stylee](https://www.saintpaulstylee.com/).

 Setup
 -----